Last Updated on: 25th July 2024, 07:31 pm

 The remaining ruins can mostly be found on either side of the sacbe, which today appears a basic forest trail.

-While Sayil is not an incredibly large site, I found it useful to get around with the Maps.me app, which displays a number of alternate pathways along with some of the more distant, minor ruins.
+While Sayil is not an incredibly large site, I found it useful to get around with the Maps.me app, as it displays a number of alternate pathways along with some of the more distant, minor ruins.

 Not far from the palace is a structure simply known as ‘2-B-5,’ which appears to be a temple or palace that’s now largely surrounded by rubble.